theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
-v010: for use with Minecraft and ModLoader beta 1.7.3
+v010: for use with Minecraft and ModLoader beta 1.8.1
+v010: now using DamageSource for rocket attack

 v009: for use with Minecraft and ModLoader beta 1.7.3
 v009: adjusted attack and health values